liampshaw/rmsFinder/README.md

 `--dontcollapse`: The default is to keep only the top blast hit for a protein.
 However, it is sometimes useful to inspect all the hits that meet the threshold for a given protein.

 `--hmm`: by default uses Oliveira HMMs.
-However, DefenseFinder HMMs for Type II REases and MTases can be used with `--hmm tesson`.
+However, more recent HMMs can be used with [https://github.com/mdmparis/defense-finder-models/tree/master/profiles](DefenseFinder) HMMs for Type II REases and MTases can be used with `--hmm tesson`, which may recover more systems for some clades.

 ### Thresholds